Akshikmt/Atlas-AI-Assistant/README.md

 ---

-## Deployment (Vercel & Render)
+## Deployment (Netlify & Render)

-This project is configured to be deployed as two separate services: the static frontend on Vercel, and the Node.js backend on Render.
+This project is configured to be deployed as two separate services: the static frontend on Netlify, and the Node.js backend on Render.

 1. **Backend (Render)**:
    - Connect your GitHub repository to [Render](https://render.com/).